TelegramBots/book/src/4/passport/quickstart.md

 [![Credentials type](https://img.shields.io/badge/Passport_API_type-Credentials-blue.svg?style=flat-square)](https://core.telegram.org/passport#credentials)
 [![Request Parameters type](https://img.shields.io/badge/Passport_API_type-Request_Parameters-blue.svg?style=flat-square)](https://core.telegram.org/passport#request-parameters)

-There is a `nonce` property on credentials (now decrypted) object.
+There is a `nonce` property on the credentials (now decrypted) object.
-In order to prevent certain attacks, ensure its value is exactly the same as nonce in authorization request.
+In order to prevent certain attacks, ensure its value is exactly the same as the nonce you set in the authorization request.
 Read more about [nonce on Wikipedia].

 #### Step 3: Residential Address